On Existence of $L^2$-solutions of Coupled Boltzmann Continuous Slowing Down Transport Equation System: Introduction

-The so-called CSDA-\emph{Fokker-Plank} model includes (cf. \cite{adams97}) additionally (roughly speaking) the second order partial derivatives with respect angle in the above Taylor expansion (for $\psi_2$, $\psi_3$).
-It is a further approximation that in addition to small energy changes assumes small angle changes for the scattering.
+We remark that the so-called CSDA-\emph{Fokker-Plank} equation is closely related to the CSDA-Boltzmann transport equation.
 The hierarchy of the Boltzmann equation, its CSDA approximation and the Fokker-Planck approximation is detailed in Appendix A of \cite{Larsen97}.
 Typically, the Fokker-Planck approximation is considered not valid for electrons in tissues \cite{Larsen97}.
 In addition, in \cite{pom92} a formal asymptotic analysis is performed that sheds light onto the validity of these approximations.
 For example, it was shown that the Fokker-Planck approximation is not valid for the often used Henyey-Greenstein kernel.

 The \emph{dose} $D(x)=(D\psi)(x)$ is calculated from the solution of the problem